pratikharsh/Jenkins-Pipeline-Scripts/README.md

 Found a way to make this script even more awesome?
 Contributions are welcome!
 Fork the repository, make your enhancements, and submit a pull request.
 Let's make automation together!

 ## License
-This repository is licensed under the MIT License.
-Feel free to use, modify, and share the script with the world.
+Feel free to use,and share the script with the world.

 Happy automating! 🤖✨